Causal inference for calibrated scaling interventions on time-to-event processes

 \section{Introduction}

-In longitudinal and event history studies \citep{andersen2012statistical}, a central aim is to understand how time-to-event type processes, such as treatment initiation, disease onset, or clinical interventions, affects outcomes like survival, death due to specific causes, or disease progression.
-Causal inference framework typically define interventions that are static, assigning treatment uniformly (e.g., all subjects receive treatment or control), dynamic, which allow treatment decisions to depend on subject-specific characteristics, or stochastic interventions which more generally assign treatment according to a user-specified probability distribution \citep{diaz2013assessing,young2014identification,haneuse2013estimation,van2007causal, hernan2006comparison,,chakraborty2013statistical,murphy2001marginal}.
-In continuous-time settings, such interventions can be formalized through modifications to the intensity functions governing treatment or exposure processes \citep{roysland2011martingale,ryalen2020causal,rytgaard2021continuous,roysland2025graphical}, with static intervention that prevents treatment initiation or discontinuation as a special case corresponding to a version of a ``never treat'' or ``always treat'' regime.
-However, medical decisions are guided by clinical context and tailored to individual health, and are therefore rarely applied homogeneously in practice.
+In longitudinal and event history studies \citep{andersen2012statistical}, a central aim is to understand how time-to-event type processes, such as treatment initiation, disease onset, or clinical interventions, affect outcomes like survival, death due to specific causes, or disease progression.
+Causal inference frameworks typically define interventions that are static, assigning treatment uniformly (e.g., all subjects receive treatment or control), dynamic, allowing treatment decisions to depend on subject-specific characteristics, or stochastic, which more generally assign treatment according to a user-specified probability distribution \citep{diaz2013assessing,young2014identification, haneuse2013estimation,van2007causal,hernan2006comparison, chakraborty2013statistical,murphy2001marginal}.
+In continuous-time settings, such interventions can be formalized through modifications to the intensity functions governing treatment or exposure processes \citep{roysland2011martingale,ryalen2020causal, rytgaard2021continuous,roysland2025graphical}.
+Static interventions that prevent treatment initiation or discontinuation arise as special cases, corresponding to `never treat' or `always treat' regimes.
+However, medical decisions are guided by evolving clinical context and are rarely applied homogeneously in practice.
 As a result, static interventions may be ill-defined or non-identifiable when treatment eligibility varies over time, leading to severe violations of positivity, and the reported estimands do not represent the effects of clinical interest.
 More broadly, researchers are often interested in describing how time-to-event type treatments or other intermediate processes relate to downstream outcomes, yet lack a practical and flexible intervention framework for doing so in continuous-time settings.
 In such settings, the goal is not always to prescribe individual-level treatment rules, but to describe how systematic changes to event-generating mechanisms would propagate to downstream outcomes.